Ecosyste.ms: Awesome

 - [x] Clear error messages: never debug generated code

-Opting a type into the SafeDI dependency tree is straightforward: add the `@Instantiable` macro to your type declaration, and decorate your type‘s dependencies with macros that signal the lifecycle of each property.
-If a type is declared in third-party code, you can opt it into SafeDI by declaring an extension of the type in your code and decorating it with the same `@Instantiable` macro.
+Opting a type into the SafeDI dependency tree is simple: add the `@Instantiable` macro to your type declaration, and decorate your type’s dependencies with macros to indicate the lifecycle of each property.
+Here is what a `Boiler` in a `CoffeeMaker` might look like in SafeDI:

 ```swift